nicfel/AIM-Tutorial/README.md

 </figure>

 The figure shows the species tree as well as between which species gene flow is supported with a Bayes Factor with more than 20.
 The log file reports the parameter estimates seperately for each of the different uniquely ranked species tree topologies.
+The files are numbered by their relative posterior support, with file nr 1 being the most probable species tree.
+The support for each individual ranked topolofy is given as the title of each figure.

 ### Some notes of caution